 And best of all?

-We are excited to share the new facility with visitors!
-Sitting within “arms reach” of the Burke Gilman Trail.
-We invite you to bring family and friends to drop in on open Thursday afternoons from 12:00-4:00 pm, or the 2nd & 4th Saturdays of the month, from 10-2:00 PM for a brief “tropical respite" and explore our 4 beautiful collection rooms.
+We are excited to share the new facility with visitors.
+We are located along the Burke Gilman Trail.
+We invite you to bring family and friends to visit on Wednesday afternoons from 12:00-4:00 pm, or the 2nd & 4th Saturdays of the month, from 10-2:00 PM to enjoy a brief “tropical respite" casually exploring our 4 beautiful collection rooms.

-We need your help welcoming our visitors with Docent led group tours!
-Donations go to support the visitor experience by covering the cost of our incredible docents, who host visitors and show them around our beautiful new greenhouse, sharing the wonderful stories of our many beloved specimen pants.
+We need your help to continue to providing high quality docent-led educational tours.
+Donations go to support the visitor experience by defraying the cost of our incredible docents, who host visitors, showing them around our beautiful greenhouse and sharing the wonderful stories of our many beloved specimen plants.
+Please consider joining our community of donors who share the love of plants, and educational tours.

 Be sure to tour and support the beautiful Medicinal Herb Garden on campus.